AdegbehingbeGodwin/Housing-Market-Price-Prediction/README.md

 Project Overview¶

 In this project, we'll predict future house prices.
 We'll use economy data from the U.S Federal Reserve, along with house price data from Zillow.
-We'll merge and combine this data, then use it to train a random forest model.
+We'll merge and combine this data, then use it to train a XgBoost model.
 The model will predict if house prices will increase or decrease in the future.

 We'll measure error using backtesting, then improve our model with new predictors.